itamarkarlik/http-log-analysis/findings.md

 The successful responses suggest that some targeted applications processed the traversal-style requests successfully, increasing the likelihood of potential vulnerability exposure or successful resource access attempts.

-The behavior strongly indicates automated web scanning and exploitation attempts aimed at discovering vulnerable or exposed web application components.
+The behavior strongly indicates automated web scanning and exploitation-oriented probing activity aimed at discovering vulnerable or exposed web application components.

 ### Evidence